afr0ck/TheCollector/README.md

-This is a test read me for commits v1
+This is a test read me for commits v2
+Just figuring out github - Anthony